SquadFM/Squad-Field-Manual/README.md

 * HAB - Hesco Accommodation Bunker - Spawn point
 * Hang Fire - Hold fire until told to do so
+* Hard contact = I see an enemy and they're shooting at me.
+(Soft contact = I see an enemy but nothing's happened yet.
+No one is shooting.)
 * HAT - Heavy Anti-Tank
 * HBAR - Heavy Barrel
 * HC - Hardcore